PolicyBrief

 IN COMMITTEE

-This bill increases the tax credits for both household and dependent care expenses and employer-provided child care expenses.
+This bill increases the maximum allowable tax credits for both household and dependent care expenses claimed by individuals and for employer-provided child care benefits.

 Ryan Mackenzie